PrinceOfBorgo/picoCTF2018-roulette/README.md

 <b>Current Balance: $5268 	 Current Wins: 1</b>
 >
 </pre>
-It is notable that playing roulette and lose will print two random messages while winning it prints only one.
-We can assume that we want always win in the remote application so it will always call one `rand()` function for the message instead of two.
-This way `spin_results` after printing the `spin` result it will call `rand()` just once.
+Notice that if we play and lose, the remote application will print two random messages while, winning, only one message will be printed.
+We can assume that we want to win every time so `rand()` function will be called only once (instead of twice) to print the random message.
+Hence `spin_results` will call `rand()` (just once) after printing the `spin` result.

-Using the same approach we can easily obtain three wins to get one of the win conditions (`wins >= HOTSTREAK`):
+Using the same approach we can easily obtain three wins to satisfy one of the conditions to get the flag (`wins >= HOTSTREAK`):
 <pre>
 $ ./spin_results <b>2634</b>
 Seed: 2634